:::

 3. Management Requirements

-An accredited ISTA laboratory must:
+An accredited ISTA member must:

 3.1. be an entity that can be held legally responsible for its work.

-3.5. be able to demonstrate that it does not engage in any activities that may endanger the trust in its independence of judgement and integrity in relation to sampling and testing activities
+3.5. be able to demonstrate that it does not engage in any activities that may endanger the trust in its independence of judgement and integrity in relation to sampling and testing activities.

 3.6. be able to demonstrate that staff members and samplers are not subjected to undue pressure or inducement that might influence their judgement or results of their work.